Character page for Sucker Punch.

 - Anti-Villain: All in all, he's not an evil person.
-In his real form, he admits taking brains out of young ladies is slightly wrong and then in the directors cut wants to know a person for themselves and give them total freedom for once in their lives.
+On the "real" layer, he admits distaste for taking brains out of young ladies, and then in the directors cut wants to know a person for themselves and give them total freedom for once in their lives.
 In the dream world, he's a gentleman who wants to give Baby Doll a mutually pleasurable experience.

-- The Charmer: In his brothel form.
+- The Charmer: In the brothel world.
 Comes with being played by Jon Hamm.

-- Chivalrous Pervert: In his brothel form.
+- Chivalrous Pervert: On the brothel layer.
 He wanted Baby Doll for himself, but he wasn't going to force himself onto her if she wasn't willing.
-This is a parallel with the real doctor on how he wants to do his job, but he doesn't want to force the lobotomy on her.
+This is a parallel with the real doctor; he wants to do his job, but he doesn't want to force the lobotomy on her.

 - The Dreaded: Given what he does, the girls are naturally frightened of him even if he is personally not malicious.

 - Hospital Hottie: He's a doctor and played by the very handsome Jon Hamm.